-- (1) All accounts rendered by the Municipality are due and payable on the due date. - (2) All payments, whether made by cash, stop order, electronic payments or payments made through duly authorized agents must be receipted by the Municipality by the close of business on the due date. - (3) Cheques will not be accepted as payment for all municipal services except with the approval of the City Manager or the Chief Financial Officer.
-Only cash (or credit- or debit cards where available), direct deposits and third party receipts (SAPO, Pay@ etc.) will be accepted as payment.
-Only Attorney cheques will be accepted for clearance purposes when transferring property. - (4) Accounts rendered by the Municipality can be paid at any municipal cashier office and any other pay point as determined by the Municipal Manager from time to time. - (5) The payment methods and facilities supported by the Municipality can be used to make payments on accounts. - (6) Payments received in respect of rates and service charges will be allocated by the Municipality entirely within its discretion, on the account of the customer. - (7) Part payment received on an account shall be allocated firstly to reduce any penalty charges, administration costs, legal fees, interest and capital charges that may have accrued on the account.
+- (1) All accounts rendered by the Municipality are due and payable on the due date. - (2) All payments, whether made by cash, stop order, electronic payments or payments made through duly authorized agents must be receipted by the Municipality by the close of business on the due date.

-(8) An official receipt issued by the Municipality or its duly authorized agent will be the only proof of payments made.
+- (3) Cheques will not be accepted as payment for all municipal services except with the approval of the City Manager or the Chief Financial Officer.
+Only cash (or credit- or debit cards where available), direct deposits and third party receipts (SAPO, Pay@ etc.) will be accepted as payment. - (4) Accounts rendered by the Municipality can be paid at any municipal cashier office and any other pay point as determined by the Municipal Manager from time to time. - (5) The payment methods and facilities supported by the Municipality can be used to make payments on accounts. - (6) Payments received in respect of rates and service charges will be allocated by the Municipality entirely within its discretion, on the consolidated account of the customer. - (7) Part payment received on an account shall be allocated firstly to reduce any penalty charges, administration costs, legal fees, interest and capital charges that may have accrued on the account. - (8) Where an account is not settled in full, any lesser amount tendered to and accepted shall not be deemed to be a final settlement of such an account This shall prevail notwithstanding the fact that such lesser payment was tendered and/or accepted in full and final settlement, unless the Municipal Manager or the Manager of the Council's authorised agent made such an acceptance in writing. - (9) An official receipt issued by the Municipality or its duly authorized agent will be the only proof of payments made. - (10) Pre-paid electricity or water vending may be used to recover any arrear debt (whether rates, water, electricity, sanitation, refuse or any other service that is allowed to be levied by the municipality).
+All such deductions will be reflected against the account of the owner.